-For symptom relief, mild analgesics may be prescribed to reduce pain, however many doctors forgo prescribing painkillers since details of the pain can be useful in determining its cause.
+For symptom relief, mild analgesics may be prescribed to reduce pain, however many doctors may delay prescribing painkillers since details of the pain can help find its cause.
 Do not take any medication such as Tylenol or ibuprofen, and do not eat or drink until you have spoken with your doctor.

 Talk with your doctor about the best

 for you.
 Depending on the underlying condition causing your acute abdomen, treatment options may include:

 MedicationsDiet or lifestyle changesAdvanced medical treatment such as surgery—may be required for the majority of severe abdominal pains that last for at least six hours in previously healthy patients